3nol/how-to-git/03_branches/README.md

 # Branches

 Here, we will look at parallel versioning.
 Imagine, multiple developers want to work on a single project but do not want to interfer with each other.
+They might be working on independent features or bug fixes in parallel.
-Also, at some point, they want to _merge_ their work again.
+At some point, they want to _merge_ their changes again.

-Branches model these parallel version timelines for each developer or each feature you might work on.
+Branches model these parallel version timelines for each developer.

 ## How to split into branches?

 Branching allows you to "fork" version history.
-It can be helpful for working on independent features or bug fixes in parallel.
-Branches are completely independent of each another and only "interact" when merging them again.
+Branches are completely independent of each another and only "interact" when merging them.

 You can check which branch you are currently on using: